supposedly/nutshell/magic/parser-spec.md

 ## Pass 0

-1. Raise an error if two differently-named variables have the same value.
-(This could change if I end up changing how variables are stored during compiling)
 2. Enumerate all variables and store them in a `{(state1, state2, ...): Variable(name=str, reps=int)}` dictionary.
    - Raise an error if:
      - A nonexistent variable is referred to.
-     - A variable is duplicated.
-(There should be no reason to do this thanks to their unbindedness, correct?)
+     - A value is assigned to more than one variable.
+(There should be no reason to do so thanks to variables being by default unbinded, though I still might change this behavior in the future)
      - A variable other than `__all__` is declared with a name beginning with an underscore/period or containing a digit.
      - A variable is declared with the (reserved) name of a cardinal direction: any of `N`, `NE`, `E`, `SE`, `S`, `SW`, `W`, `NW`

-   - The reason for the "no underscores" rule is that (1) the name `_` holds a special meaning in PTCDs -- see spec -- and (2) the parser will compile anonymous 'on-the-spot' literals into variables prefixed with an underscore so they can be told apart from 'normal' variables (should the need to reverse-compile ever arise).
+   - The reason for the "no underscores" rule is twofold: (1) the name `_` holds a special meaning in PTCDs -- see spec -- and (2) the parser will compile anonymous
+     'on-the-spot' literals into variables prefixed with an underscore so they can be told apart from 'normal' variables (should the need to reverse-compile ever arise), which could conflict with user-defined variables.
-   - The reason for "no digits" rule is that (1) the compiler will suffix unbound variable names with numbers to make them "unbound" in the Golly ruletable format, and
-   (2) variables are unbound regardless so there should be less of a need to group similar variables by placing a number at their end.
+   - The reason for "no digits" rule is twofold as well: (1) the compiler will suffix unbound variable names with numbers to make them "unbound" in the Golly ruletable format, and (2) variables are unbound by default so there should be less of a need to group similar variables by placing a number at their end.

    - The special variable `__all__` is where the user can define the states the PTCDs refer to when expanded.
 (By default, it is declared with every state in the rule.)